-Most gasifiers require homogenous fuel as raw material with a correct amount of moisture and within a specific size.
-Many types of raw materials such as sawdust, other dusts, and smaller pieces of biomass are thus not suited for gasifiers, either because of their size or humidity level.
+Most gasifiers require homogenous fuel as raw material with the correct amount of moisture and within a specific size.
+Many types of raw materials such as sawdust, other dust types, and smaller pieces of biomass are thus not suited for gasifiers, either because of their size or humidity level.
 However, turning this type of waste either from wood or agricultural waste into briquettes makes it possible to meet all requirements.
-Furthermore, it can add considerable value to the raw material, converting byproducts into briquettes.
+Furthermore, it can add considerable value to the raw material, converting by-products into briquettes.

 Our briquetting presses combined with other types of equipment like shredders, hammer mills, and drying systems can handle all types of dry and wet wood, as well as agricultural-based raw material, and turn it into high density briquettes for gasification.

 Gasifiers require briquettes with high density, otherwise the fuel will disintegrate in the densifier.
 Our briquetting presses are able to produce high density briquettes out of most types of raw material due to our front-line technology.

 The briquetting lines can produce industrial briquettes with diameters ranging from 50mm to 90mm, in different lengths from 20mm up to 100mm, and with densities between 1,1 and 1,2, making it the ideal fuel for gasifiers.

 Perssons Träteknik AB is a traditional Swedish wood planning factory producing various wooden profiles for the Swedish market and exports.
 In 2007 Perssons Träteknik AB bought their first mechanical briquetting press from C.F.
 Nielsen.
 The press was